dtsukamoto/League-of-Legends-Early-Game-Analysis/README.md

 ## Univariate Analysis:

-In Univariate Analysis we will analyze the distribution of Kills at 15 minutes and the distribution of Games by League.
+In Univariate Analysis we will analyze the distribution of Kills at 15 minutes.

 ### Distribution of Kills at 15 Minutes